Jeff-Russ/gfunc-gem/README.md

 	prepend_each   append_each    wrap_each

-### Installation
+### RubyGems.org Installation

-This gem is not yet publishing on RubyGems.org so You'll have to install it this way for now:
+This gem is now publishing on RubyGems.org so you can install it this way:

+Eventually You'll be able install this way instead:

+	$ gem install 'gfunc'

+or...

+### Install from Source

-First clone or download the repo then fire up terminal and cd to the directory
+Download or clone the repo then fire up terminal and cd to the directory

 	$ gem build gspec.gemspec
 	$ ls # look for gfunc*.gem.
 	$ # Your version number might differ:
 	$ gem install ./gfunc-0.0.1.gem

-Eventually You'll be able install this way instead:

-	$ gem install 'gfunc'

 Optionally, add to Ruby on Rails Gemfile